BriceDeLaCrompe/FreiBoxCommutator_V2/README.md

 Brice De La Crompe, Megan Schneck, Florian Steenbergen, Artur Schneider, Ilka Diester eNeuro 27 April 2023, 10 (4) ENEURO.0469-22.2023; DOI: 10.1523/ENEURO.0469-22.2023

-To assemble the commutator, please check first the 'FreiBoxCommutator_V2 _AssemblyInstruction.pptx'
+/!\ To assemble the commutator, please check first the 'FreiBoxCommutator_V2 _AssemblyInstruction.pptx'

+Don't hesitate to tell me if you have an idea to improve the design!
+I will be happy to have comments from you.

 Note concerning the electronic circuit:
 If you don't want to solder the electronic circuit yourself, you can directly use a motor driver shield.
-For example the ARD-CNC-Kit1 (<20euros).

 Brice.